nazar12314/Discrete-lab-3/README.md

 $ python3 server.py
 ```

-- Then in other terminals create as many client as you want:
+- Then in other terminals create as many clients as you want:
 ```bash
 $ python3 client.py
 ```